Andraus Building

-The Andraus Building is a well-known building in the República area of downtown São Paulo, Brazil, on the corner of Avenida São João and Pedro Américo Street.
+The Andraus Building is a building in the República area of downtown São Paulo, Brazil, on the corner of Avenida São João and Pedro Américo Street.
 It is 115 metres tall and has 32 floors, and its construction ended in 1962.
 On 24 February 1972, the building suffered a great fire which caused the deaths of 16 persons trapped inside the building.
 330 others were also injured.
 The building was renovated after the fire, and currently houses municipal and federal government offices.

 Fire

 A possible cause of the fire would have been an electrical system overload.
 The fire occurred at 4:15 PM on Thursday, 24 February 1972, on the second floor and engulfed the entire building, which contained several corporate offices, among them German multinational companies Henkel and Siemens.
 Since restoration, the building has housed public offices and is known as the Pirani Building, after a former department store that used to occupy the lower floors before the fire.

-Although the building is most often associated with the fatal fire, it nevertheless has significant architectural value, being one of the best-known skyscrapers of São Paulo, of considerable prominence in the skyline with its unmistakable geometric shape.
+Although the building is associated with the fatal fire, it nevertheless has significant architectural value, being a renowned skyscraper of São Paulo with a notable geometric shape.